XRT Native APIs¶

 Let’s review the below example

-The graph is executed for 3 iterations by API
+The graph runs for three iterations via

 35 // start from reset state